rupeshbug/traffic-intelligence-platform/README.md

 - files hold the data
 - the metastore holds the metadata that makes those files behave like tables

-Note:- Gold data is physically stored as Delta Lake tables under the warehouse/ directory.
-These tables consist of Parquet data files plus a _delta_log transaction log.
+Note: Gold data is physically stored as Delta Lake tables under the `warehouse/` directory.
+These tables consist of Parquet data files plus a `_delta_log` transaction log.
 Spark understands this layout natively, but BI tools such as Power BI usually work better with registered tables exposed through a SQL/catalog layer rather than raw storage paths alone.
 A Hive Metastore provides that catalog layer by registering file-backed datasets as queryable tables.

 ## Current Outputs